harshitsinghal11/harshitsinghal11/README.md

 ---

-## 🚀 Currently Working On: EchoCampus
+## 🚀 Currently Working On: EventSync

 > **EventSync** is a Full Stack Application to Keep Track of Every Ongoing college Event Without missing.